-STUDENTS WHO ARE STILL MISSING COURSE APPROVALS BY WEEK 3 OF THEIR RETURN TERM ARE SUBJECT TO BE PLACED ON ACADEMIC HOLD.
+ANY STUDENTS WHO ARE STILL MISSING COURSE APPROVALS BY WEEK 3 OF THEIR RETURN TERM ARE SUBJECT TO BE PLACED ON ACADEMIC HOLD.

-Please find a sample course report for your reference at the end of this section.
+Please find a sample course equivalency request email and course report coversheet for your reference at the end of this section.
 ALWAYS USE YOUR DREXEL EMAIL DOMAIN TO REQUEST COURSE APPROVALS.